MertYksl03/Linux---Tablet-As-a-Second-Screen/README.md

 For further more information you can check [this](https://github.com/santiagofdezg/linux-extend-screen?tab=readme-ov-file#add-more-security-to-the-connection).
 > [!NOTE]
 > Changing the Xorg Nvidia config file results there is always a virtual dislay is connected to the port you added the `/usr/share/X11/xorg.conf.d/10-nvidia.conf`.
 It can be so annoying to have a virtual display that you cant see.
 To prevent that add the disabling command in my Gnome Startup Applications.
 I active it when i need it.
+# Scripts
+To automate and make this process easier to me I write a small bash script.
+You can change and use it for yourself.
  # The Resources I Use to Create This Tutorial
  - https://github.com/augustoicaro/Immersed-Linux-Virtual-Monitors
  - https://github.com/santiagofdezg/linux-extend-screen